Lo-o/DropletOffice/readme.md

 ## credentials json
-Fill in the credentials json first to get a working link with the postgres database
+First create a  credentials.json to get a working link with the postgres database.
+Use the credentialsBoilerplate.json file for setup.